-5.)
+- 5.)
 Sport Structure: When Bill Russell played, he was in the game for the Celtics about 80% of the time, and he was one of five players.
 Tom Brady was on the field only when the Patriots had the ball, and even then he was just one of eleven.
 On the other hand Tom Brady played quarterback, widely acknowledged as the most important position on a football team, and one in which he touches the ball on every play.
-Measures like WAR (Wins Above Replacement) have been developed to estimate an individual's contribution to team success and might be included here.
-Good resources on individual contributions are available for basketball ([6] and [7]) and the much more complicated issues that arise in football [8].
-The football problem is complicated by the vast difference in how much measurable data is available for different positions.
-The "skill positions" of players who handle the ball have abundant data while linemen have little individual data.
+Measures like WAR (Wins Above Replacement) have been developed to estimate an individual's contribution to team success and might be included here. - 6.)

-6.)
 If a BOAT candidate moves and wins elsewhere, should that be weighted in their favor?
 Just as an example, Bill Russell stayed in one place for his entire career, while Tom Brady and LeBron James moved and won again; twice in James' case.
-On the other hand, some stars (Michael Jordan, Wayne Gretzky) moved and did not win.
+On the other hand, some stars (Michael Jordan, Wayne Gretzky) moved and did not win. - 7.)

-7.)
 How much credit should be given to coaches/managers as well as to players?
 Could our models extend to them as well?
-In particular, Yogi Berra had success both as a player and as a manager.
+In particular, Yogi Berra had success both as a player and as a manager. - 8.)

-8.)
 There are other team factors that could be considered.
 One important one is roster stability.
 The Celtics titles came in an era when player mobility was extremely limited and so they maintained the same core group for a long period.
 Their opponents did likewise.
 The Patriots' success came after the advent of free agency when personnel changed much more quickly.
-How to account for this in probability models is one of our key follow up questions.
+How to account for this in probability models is one of our key follow up questions. - 9.)

-9.)
 Who does the public think is the greatest of all time?
 For those who believe in wisdom of the crowds, perhaps polling is the way to go.
 One can see an example of this approach in [5], but for students it would be interesting to form hypothesis on who people consider the GOAT by various demographic factors like age, gender, place of residence or favorite sport.